2003 New England Patriots season: Week 14: vs. Miami Dolphins

-The Dolphins traveled to Foxboro to face the Patriots in the tail end of a snowstorm that dumped well over a foot of snow on the area.
+The Dolphins traveled to Foxboro to face the Patriots at the tail end of a snowstorm that dumped well over a foot of snow on the area.
 The only scoring of the first three quarters came late in the first quarter, when Adam Vinatieri hit a 29-yard field goal to put the Patriots ahead.
 With both offenses struggling, the Patriots missed a chance to open a wider lead when Vinatieri missed a 54-yard field goal at the end of the first half.
 The Dolphins threatened the Patriots offensively for the first time in the game late in the third quarter, advancing to the Patriots' 10-yard line before Rodney Harrison strip-sacked Jay Fiedler, with Mike Vrabel recovering the fumble for the Patriots (and embarrassing Dolphins rookie TE Randy McMichael, who had talked trash about the Patriots before the game but blew his blocking assignment against Harrison on this play).
-In the fourth quarter, punter Brooks Barnard (replacing Ken Walter, who'd been cut a week after poor punts against the Colts), would pin the Dolphins at their own 4-yard line.
+In the fourth quarter, punter Brooks Barnard (replacing Ken Walter, who had been cut a week after poor punts against the Colts), would pin the Dolphins at their own 4-yard line.
 Fiedler's first pass was intercepted by Tedy Bruschi and returned five yards for a touchdown.
-The play became notable more for the fans' celebration afterwards, as they would throw the fallen snow in the air in a form of "snow fireworks."
+The play became notable more for the fans' celebration afterward, as they would throw the fallen snow in the air in a form of "snow fireworks."
 At the two-minute warning, Brady would pooch-punt and pin the Dolphins at their own 1-yard line; Fiedler was sacked a few plays later for a safety that sealed a 12–0 Patriots victory and the division title.

 Week 15: vs. Jacksonville Jaguars

-In a mild snowstorm the Patriots faced the Jaguars for the first time since Jacksonville's 1998 playoff win over New England.
-The Patriots defense saw something they hadn't seen since they faced the Tennessee Titans in Week Five – the opponent scored a touchdown in Foxboro, as late in the fourth quarter Kevin Johnson caught a 27-yard touchdown pass from future Tom Brady offensive coach Byron Leftwich, the first home touchdown allowed since Steve McNair ran in a score in the fourth quarter in Week Five – nearly five whole games.
-It didn't matter as two Tom Brady touchdown throws, an Antowain Smith rushing score, and two Vinatieri field goals were enough for a 27–13 Patriots win.
+In a mild snowstorm, the Patriots faced the Jaguars for the first time since Jacksonville's 1998 playoff win over New England.
+The Patriots' defense allowed their first touchdown at home since week five when late in the fourth quarter Kevin Johnson caught a 27-yard touchdown pass from future Tom Brady offensive coach Byron Leftwich.
+The game was ultimately unaffected, as two Tom Brady touchdown throws, an Antowain Smith rushing score, and two Vinatieri field goals were enough for a 27–13 Patriots win.